fys4220/fys4220.github.io/fys4220-jbook/part-vhdl/vhdl_state_machines.md

 Video link: [https://www.youtube.com/watch?v=leF7IKnbN7s](https://www.youtube.com/watch?v=leF7IKnbN7s)

+You will find the code use in these examples under the organisation FYS4220 on Github: https://github.com/fys4220/fys4220-example-basic-statemachine

 %#A simple counter is an example of sequential logic.
 It can also be considered a state machine where the